invenia/Intervals.jl/docs/src/index.md

 ## Sets

 A single interval can be used to represent a contiguous set within a domain but cannot be used to represent a disjoint set.
-For general purpose set operations you need to use the `InteravlSet` type.
+For general purpose set operations you need to use the `IntervalSet` type.

 ```@docs
 IntervalSet